-Millions of people move to English speaking countries such as Australia, Britain or America to study at school, college or university.
+Millions of people every year move to English-speaking countries such as Australia, Britain or America, in order to study at school, college or university.
 Why do so many people want to study in English?
 Why is English such an important international language?
-Give reasons for your answers
+Give reasons for your answer.

 You live in an English speaking country and you want to do some voluntary, unpaid work in a developing country.
 Write a letter to a company called Cultural Expeditions, which organizes such trips.
 In your letter: